eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.transactionLogging.presentation.parsing/find-claim-metadata-for-sd-jwt-vc.md

 # findClaimMetadataForSdJwtVc

 [androidJvm]\
-fun [findClaimMetadataForSdJwtVc](find-claim-metadata-for-sd-jwt-vc.md)(path: [List](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin.collections/-list/index.html)&lt;[String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin/-string/index.html)&gt;, metadata: DocumentMetaData?): DocumentMetaData.Claim?
+fun [findClaimMetadataForSdJwtVc](find-claim-metadata-for-sd-jwt-vc.md)(path: [List](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin.collections/-list/index.html)&lt;[String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin/-string/index.html)&gt;, metadata: IssuerMetadata?): IssuerMetadata.Claim?

-Function to find the claim metadata from the path and metadata It takes the path as a list of strings and metadata and iterates DocumentMetaData.claims to find the claim metadata
+Function to find the claim metadata from the path and metadata It takes the path as a list of strings and metadata and iterates IssuerMetadata.claims to find the claim metadata

 #### Return

-the claim metadata as a DocumentMetaData.Claim object
+the claim metadata as a IssuerMetadata.Claim object

 #### Parameters